KifoLee/MENGRAN/content/authors/Mengran-Li/_index.md

 ---
+title: "Mengran Li"
 avatar: images/avatar.jpg
-bio: A student of statistics and a fan of R. I will share some knowledge and technology here.
-But I will often leave articles unfinished (and won't complete, perhaps)
+bio: A student of statistics and a fan of R.
 organization:
   name: School of Mathmatics and Statistics, University of Glasgow
   url: https://www.gla.ac.uk/schools/mathematicsstatistics/